-Policy 10-9 Confidentiality Agreements Prohibited
+Policy 10-9 | Confidentiality Agreements Prohibited

-In keeping with the mission statement of the Grand Rapids Public Library, and consistent with the trust placed in each Library Commissioner by the voters, it is the policy of the Board of Library Commissioners to conduct its business in a manner of openness and transparency, and to maintain such transparency consistent with the laws of the state of Michigan, including the Michigan Freedom of Information Act (FOIA) and Open Meetings Act (OMA).
-Accordingly, no Library Commissioner acting in his or her official capacity shall enter into a confidentiality agreement.
-In addition, no Library Commissioner acting in his or her official capacity shall offer to accept or review any written information provided by any person, organization, or business entity under a promise of confidentiality.
+In keeping with the mission statement of the Grand Rapids Public Library, and consistent with the trust placed in each Library Commissioner by the voters, it is the policy of the Board of Library Commissioners (the "Board" herein) to conduct its business in a manner of openness and transparency, and to maintain such transparency consistent with the laws of the state of Michigan, including the Michigan Freedom of Information Act (FOIA) and Open Meetings Act (OMA).
+Accordingly, no Library Commissioner acting in their official capacity shall enter into a confidentiality agreement.
+In addition, no Library Commissioner acting in their official capacity shall offer to accept or review any written information provided by any person, organization, or business entity under a promise of confidentiality.

-The response to any written request for information submitted to the Board of Library Commissioners under the Michigan Freedom of Information Act shall be issued in a manner consistent with the FOIA, being Public Act 442 of 1976, as amended.
+The response to any written request for information submitted to the Board under the Michigan FOIA shall be issued in a manner consistent with the FOIA, being Public Act 442 of 1976, as amended.

-The business of the Board of Library Commissioners shall be conducted in a manner consistent with the Michigan Open Meetings Act, being Public Act 267 of 1976, as amended.
+The business of the Board shall be conducted in a manner consistent with the Michigan OMA, being Public Act 267 of 1976, as amended.

-Adopted: November 20, 2012
+Adopted: November 20, 2012 Amended: December 17, 2024

-Policy 10-10 Collaboration with Other Organizations
+Policy 10-10 | Collaboration with Other Organizations

-The Board of Library Commissioners may enter into cooperative agreements with non-profit organizations and governmental agencies whose primary purpose is compatible with the mission of the Grand Rapids Public Library, and who provide a direct service to the citizens of Grand Rapids.
+The Board of Library Commissioners (the "Board" herein) may enter into cooperative agreements with non-profit organizations and governmental agencies whose primary purpose is compatible with the mission of the Grand Rapids Public Library, and who provide a direct service to the citizens of Grand Rapids.
 The purpose of such agreements would be to form partnerships with such non-profits or governmental agencies in order to deliver quality library-related services to the citizens of Grand Rapids.
-The Library may contribute the following services under such an agreement:
+The library may contribute the following services under such an agreement:

-- 1. Staff consulting and assistance.
+- A. Staff consulting and assistance

-- 2. Books and other library materials.
+- B. Books and other library materials

-- 3. Equipment and technology support.
+- C. Equipment and technology support

-- 4. The temporary use of library facilities.
+- D. The temporary use of library facilities

-- 5. Operating support not to exceed the value of services received excluding salaries and benefits.
+- E. Operating support not to exceed the value of services received excluding salaries and benefits

-Non-profit organizations or governmental agencies seeking to collaborate with the library must contact the Library Director in writing and submit a proposal.
-The Director may bring such application to the attention of the board and provide a recommendation.
-No cooperative agreement contemplated by this policy shall be valid unless presented to the board with the recommendation of the Director, and approved by a majority vote of the board.
+Non-profit organizations or governmental agencies seeking to collaborate with the library must contact the Library Executive Director in writing and submit a proposal.
+The Library Executive Director may bring such applications to the attention of the Board and provide a recommendation.
+No cooperative agreement contemplated by this Policy shall be valid unless presented to the Board with the recommendation of the Library Executive Director, and approved by a majority vote of the Board.

-Any proposal submitted under this policy must:
+Any proposal submitted under this Policy must:

-- 1. Be submitted by an eligible entity having an organizational purpose compatible with the mission of the library. - 2.
-Demonstrate that such collaborative effort will inure an obvious benefit to the taxpayers of Grand Rapids, and patrons of the library. - 3.
-Demonstrate that the service provided via such agreement would be one that could appropriately be provided as a direct library service. - 4.
-Demonstrate that the service will benefit the community as a whole and be open to all citizens of the City of Grand Rapids. - 5.
-Demonstrate that the service shall not be provided as a grant or gift of public resources by the library. - 6.
-Demonstrate that the organization is a governmental unit or a tax-exempt non-profit organization under the Internal Revenue Code and must be authorized by law to operate in the State of Michigan.
+- A. Be submitted by an eligible entity having an organizational purpose compatible with the mission of the library - B. Demonstrate that such collaborative effort will inure an obvious benefit to the taxpayers of Grand Rapids, and patrons of the library - C. Demonstrate that the service provided via such agreement would be one that could appropriately be provided as a direct library service - D. Demonstrate that the service will benefit the community as a whole and be open to all citizens of the City of Grand Rapids

+- E. Demonstrate that the service shall not be provided as a grant or gift of public resources by the library - F. Demonstrate that the organization is a governmental unit or a tax-exempt non-profit organization under the Internal Revenue Code and must be authorized by law to operate in the State of Michigan

-Policy 10-11 Conflicts of Interest and Ethical Standards of Conduct for Elected and Appointed Commissioners of Grand Rapids Public Library
+Policy 10-11 | Conflicts of Interest and Ethical Standards of Conduct for Elected and Appointed Commissioners of Grand Rapids Public Library